How to Prepare Your Body & Mind

 - What will the conditions of the field be like?

 Think about these potential challenges and visualise yourself overcoming possible scenarios on the field.
-On game day, your mind will be fully prepared to face opponents and your body will automatically know what to do.
+Your mind will be fully prepared to face opponents on game day, and your body will automatically know what to do.

 Talk with Your Coach

 You have read the news about all-star players and the coaching techniques of people like Louis Van Gaal from Manchester United, and you have probably witnessed how a good coach can change the course of a game by motivating players.
-Therefore, the mental prep before a game also involves talking to your coach and asking him for advice, as well as what his expectations are.
+Therefore, the mental prep before a game also involves talking to your coach and asking him for advice and his expectations.

 Listen to Your Body

-When it comes to preparing your body, it is important to listen to what your body is telling you.
+It is essential to listen to what your body is telling you when preparing your body.
 This is the best way to prepare yourself physically to avoid injuries.
 Pushing yourself too hard will hurt you in the long run.
-But if you fail to push yourself enough, you will not allow yourself to meet your fullest potential either.
+But if you fail to push yourself enough, you will not allow yourself to meet your fullest potential.
 Therefore, find the balance.

 The Importance of Stretching